RetroDECK/ES-DE/THEMES-DEV.md

 * `path` - type: PATH
     - Path to a video file.
 Setting a value for this property will make the video static, i.e. it will only play this video regardless of whether there is a game video available or not.
 If the `default` property has also been set, it will be overridden as the `path` property takes precedence.
 * `default` - type: PATH
     - Path to a default video file.
 The default video will be played (unless the `path` property has been set) when the selected game does not have a video.
-If an image type has been defined using `imageMetadata` that image will be searched for first and only if no such image could be found this `default` video will be shown.
+If an image type has been defined using `imageType` that image will be searched for first and only if no such image could be found this `default` video will be shown.
 This property is also applied to any custom collection that does not contain any games when browsing the grouped custom collections system.
 * `defaultImage` - type: PATH
     - This works exactly as the `default` property but it allows displaying an image instead of playing a video.
-* `imageMetadata` - type: STRING
+* `imageType` - type: STRING
     - This displays a game image of a certain media type.
-This occurs if there is no video found for the game and the `path` and `default` properties have not been set, or if a video start delay has been defined via the `delay` attribute.
+This occurs if there is no video found for the game and the `path` property has not been set, or if a video start delay has been defined via the `delay` attribute.
     - Possible values:
-    - `md_image` - This will look for a miximage, but if that is not found screenshot is tried next, then title screen and finally box front cover.
+    - `image` - This will look for a `miximage`, and if that is not found `screenshot` is tried next, then `titlescreen` and finally `cover`
-    - `md_miximage` - This will look for a miximage.
+    - `miximage` - This will look for a miximage.
-    - `md_marquee` - This will look for a marquee image.
+    - `marquee` - This will look for a marquee (wheel) image.
-    - `md_screenshot` - This will look for a screenshot image.
+    - `screenshot` - This will look for a screenshot image.
-    - `md_titlescreen` - This will look for a title screen image.
+    - `titlescreen` - This will look for a title screen image.
-    - `md_cover` - This will look for a box front cover image.
+    - `cover` - This will look for a box front cover image.
-    - `md_backcover` - This will look for a box back cover image.
+    - `backcover` - This will look for a box back cover image.
-    - `md_3dbox` - This will look for a 3D box image.
+    - `3dbox` - This will look for a 3D box image.
-    - `md_fanart` - This will look for a fan art image.
+    - `fanart` - This will look for a fan art image.
+* `interpolation` - type: STRING
+    - Interpolation method to use when scaling raster images.
+Nearest neighbor (`nearest`) preserves sharp pixels and linear filtering (`linear`) makes the image smoother.
+Note that this property only affects the static image, not the video scaling.
+This property also has no effect on scalable vector graphics (SVG) images.
+    - Valid values are `nearest` or `linear`
+    - Default is `nearest`
 * `pillarboxes` - type: BOOLEAN
     - Whether to render black pillarboxes (and to a lesses extent letterboxes) for videos with aspect ratios where this is applicable.
 This is for instance useful for arcade game videos in vertical orientation.
     - Default is `true`